Symbolic powers of certain cover ideals of graphs: Introduction

-We now consider the complete multipartite graphs.
-The resolution of powers, Cohen-Macaulayness of cover ideals of complete multipartite graphs and vanishing ideal of the parametrized algebraic toric set associated to the complete multipartite graphs have already been looked into by several authors, \cite{JayanNeeraj}, \cite{RajivAjay}, \cite{RajivAjay18}, \cite{NV14}.
+We then consider complete multipartite graphs.
+The resolution of powers of cover ideals of complete multipartite graphs and vanishing ideal of the parametrized algebraic toric set associated to complete multipartite graphs have already been studied by several authors \cite{JayanNeeraj}, \cite{RajivAjay}, \cite{RajivAjay18}, \cite{NV14}.
 We prove that, if $G$ is complete multipartite with partition $V(G)=V_1 \cup \cdots \cup V_k$, then $\reg(J(G)^{(s)})=s \deg(J(G))+p-1$ for all $s \geq 1$, where $p=\min\{p_i : p_i=|V_i|\}$ (Theorem \ref{powerMultiThm}).

 The Hilbert function, Hilbert series and Hilbert polynomial are important invariants in commutative algebra and algebraic geometry that measure the growth of the dimension of its homogeneous components.
-In general, computing for the Hilbert series of $S/I$ is a difficult task, even in simple situation such as when $I$ is a monomial ideal (\cite{Bh1993}).
+In general, computing the Hilbert series of $S/I$ is a difficult task when $I$ is a monomial ideal \cite{Bh1993}.
 In \cite{Good2013}, Goodarzi computed the Hilbert series of squarefree monomial ideals.
 We compute the Hilbert series of symbolic powers of cover ideals of crown and complete multipartite graphs (Theorem \ref{Hil-crown}, Theorem \ref{C6.8}).

-Computing and finding bounds for the multiplicity of homogeneous ideal have been studied by a number of researchers (see \cite{Bh1993}, \cite{Herzog'sBook}, \cite{villarreal_book}).
+Computing and finding bounds for the multiplicity of homogeneous ideals have been studied by a number of researchers (see \cite{Bh1993}, \cite{Herzog'sBook}, \cite{villarreal_book}).
 We compute the multiplicity of symbolic powers of cover ideals and edge ideals in terms of combinatorial invariants (Corollary \ref{multi-coverideal}).

 In order to prove our main results, we first show that the minimal monomial generators of symbolic powers of cover ideals have specific order that satisfies some nice properties (Lemma \ref{techlemma}, Lemma \ref{C6.4}).
-Using this ordering and certain exact sequences, we obtain our main results.
+Using this ordering and certain exact sequences, we obtain main results.

 Our paper is organized as follows.
-In Section \ref{pre}, we collect the necessary notion, terminology and some results that are used in the rest of the article.
-The regularity and Hilbert series of symbolic powers of cover ideals of crown and multipartite graphs have been discussed in Section \ref{crown} and \ref{complete}, respectively.
+In Section \ref{pre}, we collect the necessary notion, terminology and some results that are used in rest of the article.
+The regularity and Hilbert series of symbolic powers of cover ideals of crown and multipartite graphs are discussed in Sections \ref{crown} and \ref{complete}, respectively.
 The multiplicity of symbolic powers of edge ideals and cover ideals is studied in Section \ref{multiplicity}.